parsashafizade/raccoon-login-experience/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security-related issue, please avoid reporting sensitive details in a public GitHub issue.
+If you discover a security-related issue,.

 Use GitHub's private vulnerability reporting when available.